xRahul/xRahul.github.io/_posts/2017-01-08-send-files-using-curl-in-php-54.markdown

 * {:.reveal}`";filename=" . basename($fileAbsolutePath)`

   {:.reveal}
-  This is used to give uploaded file a new name.
+  This is used to give the uploaded file a new name.
 Use this to change the name of the file that is received by the server on which request is sent.

 {:.reveal}
-Now you can use the `$cfile` variable to send file by setting it as a parameter to `CURLOPT_POSTFIELDS`.
+Now you can use the `$cfile` variable to send the file by setting it as a parameter to `CURLOPT_POSTFIELDS`.

 {:.reveal}
 {% highlight php %}